-- (b) According to the information and explanations given to us, there are no dues of income tax and goods and services tax which have not been deposited with the appropriate authorities on account of any dispute. - (viii) In our opinion and according to the information and explanations given to us, the Company did not have any outstanding loans or borrowings to any banks, financial institutions, government or debenture holders during the year.
-Accordingly, paragraph 3(viii) of the Order is not applicable. - (ix) In our opinion and according to the information and explanations given to us, the Company has not raised any money by way of initial public offer or further public offer (including debt instruments) and term loans during the year.
-Accordingly, paragraph 3(ix) of the Order is not applicable. - (x) According to the information and explanations given to us, no material fraud on or by the Company by its officers or employees has been noticed or reported during the course of our audit. - (xi) The Company is a private limited company and hence, the provisions of section 197 of the Companies Act, 2013 is not applicable.
-Accordingly, paragraph 3(xi) of the Order is not applicable. - (xii) In our opinion and according to the information and explanations given to us, the Company is not a Nidhi company.
-Accordingly, paragraph 3(xii) of the Order is not applicable.
+- (b) According to the information and explanations given to us, there are no dues of incometax and goods and services tax which have not been deposited with the appropriate authorities on account of any dispute. - (viii) In our opinion and according to the information and explanations given to us, the Company has not defaulted in repayment of dues to any financial institutions.
+The Company did not have any outstanding loans or borrowings to banks, government or debenture holders during the year.
+Accordingly, paragraph 3(viii) of the Order is not applicable. - (ix) In our opinion and according to the information and explanations given to us, the Company has not raised any money by way of initial public offer or further public offer (including debt instruments).
+However, the Company has raised term loans during the year.
+In our opinion and according to the information and explanations given to us, the term loans taken by the Company have been applied for the purpose for which they were raised.
+Accordingly, paragraph 3(ix) of the Order is not applicable. - (x) According to the information and explanations given to us, no material fraud on or by the Company by its officers or employees has been noticed or reported during the course of our audit. - (xi) In our opinion and according to the information and explanations given to us, no remuneration is paid by the Company to its directors during the current year.
+Accordingly, paragraph 3(xi) of the Order is not applicable.

-Annexure A to the Independent Auditors' Report To the members of Northern Arc Investment Adviser Services Private Limited (referred to in our report of even date)
+Annexure A to the Independent Auditors' Report To the members of Northern Arc Investment Managers Private Limited (referred to in our report of even date)

-- (xiii) According to the information and explanations given to us and based on our examination of the records of the Company, transactions with the related parties are in compliance with section 188 of the Act where applicable and details of such transactions have been disclosed in the financial statements as required by the applicable accounting standards.
-The Company has been exempted from the compliance with the requirements of 177 of the Act. - (xiv) According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year.
-Accordingly, paragraph 3(xiv) of the Order is not applicable. - (xv) According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected with him.
+- (xii) In our opinion and according to the information and explanations given to us, the Company is not a Nidhi company.
+Accordingly, paragraph 3(xii) of the Order is not applicable. - (xiii) According to the information and explanations given to us and based on our examination of the records of the Company, transactions with the related parties are in compliance with section 188 of the Act where applicable and details of such transactions have been disclosed in the financial statements as required by the applicable accounting standards.
+The Company has been exempted from the compliance with the requirements of 177 of the Act. - (xiv) According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year under review.
+Accordingly, paragraph 3(xiv) of the Order is not applicable - (xv) According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected with him.
 Accordingly, paragraph 3(xv) of the Order is not applicable. - (xvi) According to the information and explanations given to us and based on our examination of the records of the Company, the Company is not required to be registered under section 45-IA of the Reserve Bank of India Act 1934.
 Accordingly, paragraph 3(xvi) of the Order is not applicable.

-for B S R & Co.
+for BSR & Co.
 LLP Chartered Accountants